HumanDynamics/openbadge-server/README.md

 `docker-compose -f dev.yml up`

+In order to check whether the server is working, login to the admin console: http://localhost:8000/admin

 ### Using a virtual machine for development
 You can also create a local Virtual Machine and provision it - https://docs.docker.com/machine/get-started/